 - Developing SMART objectives and an action plan with progress measures.

 The role of the Student Mentor is a very important element within the programme.
-They are each assigned a small group of about 6 learners, whom they stay with and support throughout the programme, providing valuable knowledge and insights about the subjects which they are currently studying at Cambridge.
+They are each assigned a small group of about 6 learners, whom they stay with and support throughout the programme, providing valuable knowledge about the subjects which they are currently studying at Cambridge.
 Course participants will be teamed with a mentor studying the subject which fits best with what they are thinking of applying for at university.
-In 2017, the undergraduates’ subjects included medicine, law, engineering, science, computer science, mathematics, economics, politics, social science, history, archaeology, philosophy, geography, international studies, English, modern languages and psychology.

-The student mentors provide personal mentoring, interview practice, personal statement practice, personal development planning and small group tuition (a supervision-style lesson).
-They can answer any questions about life as a student and specifically about the application process based on their recent experience.
+The student mentors provide personal mentoring, interview practice, personal statement practice, personal development planning and small group tuition.
+They can answer any questions about life as a student and the application process based on their recent experience.
 Their duties also include helping with excursions, evening entertainments, airport transfers, workshops and sports leadership activities.

 A truly distinctive aspect of the Cambridge Dream programme is our integration of international students with British school students.
-We collaborate with more than twenty schools in the Cambridge area to enable British students to join us in Girton College for the summer school.
-In 2017, we had over 70 students enrolled for either one or two weeks.
+We collaborate with schools in the Cambridge area to enable British students to join us in Girton College for the summer school.
+In 2019, we had over 90 students enrolled for either one or two weeks.